 There is no silver bullet out of the pandemic.
-Free and fair access to vaccines, healthcare, quarantine, test and trace, and proportionate safety measures will all be needed to protect public health and get the country back to normal.
+Free and fair access to vaccines, healthcare, quarantine support, test and trace, and proportionate safety measures are needed to protect public health.

-The effect of covid passports would be to socially and economically exclude people without a covid vaccine or recent test result, and deny them basic freedoms.
+The effect of Covid passes would be to socially and economically exclude people based on private medical data, and deny them basic freedoms.
 In doing so, some of the most marginalised in society would suffer discrimination.

 Under equality law, it is unlawful to discriminate against people with ‘protected characteristics’ - which include age, disability, pregnancy and religion or belief.Hide extra content...Reveal more...

-If the Government allows society to be segregated according to vaccination status:
+If the Government segregates society according to vaccination status:

-At the moment, research indicates that people from ethnic minority groups, people with lower levels of education and lower incomes are the most ‘hesitant’ or unlikely to receive covid vaccines.
-Further, many of the estimated 1+ million undocumented migrants in the UK are fearful of accessing health services due to punitive data sharing as part of hostile environment policies – and may be more apprehensive still if covid passes become an everyday requirement.
 We cannot simply erase histories and experiences of discrimination and hostility that have created distrust – in fact, vaccine segregation would only deepen discrimination and alienate people even more.
-This would be disastrous for trust in public health authorities when trust has never been needed more.
+This would be disastrous for trust in public health authorities when trust is desperately needed.

-Finally, it is important to remember that 94% of countries that have started vaccinating their populations are in the high- or high-middle-income category.
-There are millions of citizens of the world who simply will not have access to covid-19 vaccines for years to come.
+Finally, it is important to remember that there are millions of citizens of the world who simply will not have access to Covid-19 vaccines for years to come.
+Only 1.8% of people in low-income countries have received at least one dose.
 As we emerge from the pandemic, disproportionate vaccine requirements should not unfairly impede their freedom of movement and close the world to them.